cisco-ce/roomos.cisco.com/doc/TechDocs/USBControl.md

 6. Write a macro that listens for the relevant *InputDevice* events and carries out the associated actions using the API of the device (this is shown in the next section).

-   1. Bring the standby, volume up and volume down buttons to life.
-When the macro sees an event containing `KEY _ VOLUMEUP`, `KEY _ VOLUMEDOWN`, or `KEY _ SLEEP` it executes the related commands.
+    1. Bring the standby, volume up, and volume down buttons to life.
+When the macro sees an event containing `KEY _ VOLUMEUP`, `KEY _ VOLUMEDOWN`, or `KEY _ SLEEP`, it executes the related commands.

     2. Create a camera control function for the arrow keys.
 We want to keep moving the camera as long as the button is pressed.
 When the button is released, the camera movement should stop.
 When the macro sees an event containing `KEY _ LEFT`, `KEY _ RIGHT`, `KEY _ UP`, or `KEY _ DOWN`, it executes the related commands.

 ## Example use related to the camera control function